smitpate07/ML-Model-Atlas/README.md

 ### 🚀 Upcoming Updates:
 - Model Intuitions (with visuals)

-Understanding which metric to use — and what it truly measures — is key to evaluating your model’s effectiveness and making data-driven decisions.
+Understanding which metric to use — and what it truly measures — is key to evaluating your model’s effectiveness and making data-driven decisions

 ![Performance_metrics](/images/performance_metrics.png)